Earthly Provisions

 Headshot of a woman with brown curly hair.

 Hi, I'm Megan!
-I'm a trained pastry chef who is passionate about creating vegan desserts and meals for everyone.
+I'm a culinary school-trained baker with 15 years of experience working in bakeries and restaurants.
+I'm passionate about creating vegan desserts and meals that anyone can make and that everyone will love.
 My recipes use simple ingredients and methods to create delicious results.

 More about me →